|Miles, Griffin, Lola, and Jenna|

 She does so many things well, one of them is she keeps the world safe from squirrels.

 Lola is very fast and after my brother saw her run he said, "She has closing speed."
 I take her to a nearby park and let her off her leash.
 That park has a big soccer field and if a squirrel dares to venture onto that field and Lola's there?
-Well let's just say you ain't seen nothin' yet.
+Well let's just say they've been warned.

 She's a Goldendoodle.